shawngmc/game-extraction-toolbox/ROADMAP.md

     0x00400000	0x01FFFFFF	16MB	???
     0x02000000	0x023FFFFF	4MB	NULL
     Missing 36 MB of contents with 16MB of unidentified stuff?
+  - Retro SNES Collection Vol. 1 (Jim Power, Legend, Iron Commando, Dorke and Ymp)
+  - S-Tribute (Metal Black S-Tribute, Puzzle Bobble 2x/3 and Bust-a-Move 2/3 S-Tribute)
+    - These appear to have a bin-cue file pair for each title
+    - However, these are not mountable - are they encrypted?

 ## Not Yet Owned / Future Investigation
 - Neo Geo Pocket Color Selection Vol. 1
+  This looks like NeoGeo Pocket emulation
 - ColecoVision Flashback
   https://github.com/ZetTheLegendaryHero/Colecovision-Flashback-40-Game-Pack-ROM-Extractor
 - 8-bit Adventure Anthology: Volume I	(Shadowgate, The Uninvited, Deja Vu)